MajickTek/MiniCraftLauncher/README.md

 # MiniCraftLauncher
  a launcher for MiniCraft+ and some other variants of the game.
 Not Minecraft related.

+Everything that the launcher downloads is in `<user folder>/Documents/MajickTek/minilauncher`.
+If your user folder doesn't have a Documents folder inside it for some reaason, it'll make one.

 ## Current functionality:

 - Load versions from /MiniCraftLauncherIndex